ashutosh7484/Weathcare/README.md

-For your WeathCare project, a good README file should provide a clear, structured overview of the project, along with instructions on how to set up, use, and contribute to it.
-Here’s a sample outline you can follow for the README:

-WeathCare
 WeathCare is a project designed to provide users with weather-based care recommendations.
 Using weather data and personalized suggestions, it offers valuable advice to keep users safe and comfortable based on current and forecasted weather conditions.

 Table of Contents